a10nik/pb-stylistic/readme.md

-##Installation
+## Installation
-To run the code, download the folder with books from ttps://drive.google.com/drive/folders/1V2rO6-b9ynTZu-cVAdK1WQNrpoNIK9w6?usp=sharing and add the resulting `fb2/` folder to the project root.
+To run the code, download the folder with books from https://drive.google.com/drive/folders/1V2rO6-b9ynTZu-cVAdK1WQNrpoNIK9w6?usp=sharing and add the resulting `fb2/` folder to the project root.